-1. One Representational Area - one supervisor
+1. One Campus - one supervisor

-If a group of employees from one representational area are involved in the same issue, the grievance shall be submitted in writing to their immediate supervisor (or designee).
+If a group of employees from one campus are involved in the same issue, the grievance shall be submitted in writing to their immediate supervisor (or designee).
 It shall be submitted at Step 2 by the Union on behalf of all similarly affected employees.

-2. One Representational Area - multiple supervisors
+2. One Campus - multiple supervisors

-If a group of employees from one representational area are involved in the same issue, the grievance shall be submitted in writing to the Campus President (or designee), or in the case of the District Office sites, the appropriate member of Chancellor's Cabinet.
+If a group of employees from one campus are involved in the same issue, the grievance shall be submitted in writing to the appropriate member of Chancellor's Cabinet.
 It shall be submitted at Step 3 by the Union on behalf of all similarly affected employees.